minorua/Qgis2threejs/docs/source/Exporter.rst

    * Scene Settings...
       Opens Scene settings dialog.
 See `Scene Settings <#scene-settings>`__ section.

+   * Add Layer

+      * Add Flat Plane
+         ✏

+      * Add Point Cloud Layer...
+         ✏

+   * Reload (F5)
+      Reloads current scene.

+* View

    * Camera
       Changes the camera.
 See `Camera Settings <#camera-settings>`__ section.

-   * Controls
-      Changes the controls.
-See `Controls Settings <#controls-settings>`__ section.

-   * Decorations
+   * Widgets
-      Add decorations to the view, such as North arrow and footer label.
+      Configures widgets to be place on web page, such as Navigation widget, North arrow and footer label.
-      See `Decorations <#decorations>`__ section.
+      See `Widgets <#widgets>`__ section.

-   * Clear All Settings
-      Clears current export settings.

-   * Reload (F5)
-      Reloads current scene.

    * Reset Camera Position (Shift+R)
-      Returns camera position to initial position and resets its view target to initial point (3D world origin).
+      Returns to the initial camera position and resets its focal point to the initial point.

 * Window

    * Panels

       * Layers
+         Toggles `Layers` panel visibility.

+      * Animation
-          Toggles Layers panel visibility.
+         Toggles `Animation` panel visibility.

       * Console
-          Toggles console panel visibility.
+         Toggles `Console` panel visibility.
          Console panel displays information for debugging, mainly JavaScript side information.
          Python side debug information is logged to log messages panel in QGIS window.
-          You can enter and execute JavaScript statements.
+         You can enter JavaScript statements and execute them.

    * Always on Top
      Brings the exporter window to front of all other application windows.

 * Help

+   * Usage of 3D Viewer

+     ✏

-   * Help
+   * Help Contents
      Opens the plugin document in default browser.
 Internet connection is required.

    * Plugin Homepage
      Opens the plugin homepage in default browser.
 Internet connection is required.

-   * Send feedback
+   * Send Feedback
      Opens the plugin issue tracking system in default browser.
 Internet connection is required.

-   * About Qgis2threejs Plugin
+   * About Qgis2threejs Plugin...
      Displays the plugin version you are using.

 Scene Settings